James Traficant: U.S. House of Representatives (1985–2002)

-U.S. House of Representatives

 Traficant was infamous during his time in Congress for his short, rambling, and often crude rants on the House floor, often decrying his key issues such as his opposition to free trade and the IRS.
 He usually ended his speeches with the phrase "beam me up", a Star Trek reference.
 He also became known for his flamboyant fashion sense—including cowboy boots and polyester suits—and his toupee.

 While in Congress, Traficant was a supporter of immigration reduction.
 Traficant's major legislative accomplishment in the House was the adoption of some of his proposals to constrain enforcement activities by the Internal Revenue Service against delinquent taxpayers.
 Traficant was also known for frequently pushing to include "Buy American" provisions in spending bills.

 After the Republicans took control of the House in 1995, Traficant tended to vote more often with the Republicans than with his own party.
 On the issue of abortion, Traficant voted with the position of the National Right to Life Committee 95% of the time in the 105th Congress, and 100% of the time in the 106th and 107th Congresses.
 However, he voted against all four articles of impeachment against Bill Clinton.
 After he voted for Republican Dennis Hastert for Speaker of the House in 2001, the Democrats stripped him of his seniority and refused to give him any committee assignments.
 Because the Republicans did not assign him to any committees either, Traficant became the first member of the House of Representatives in over a century (outside the top leadership) to lack a single committee assignment.

 Traficant twice asked the FBI to investigate the missing persons case of Philip Taylor Kramer, whose family he knew.
 The FBI opened a case, but did not launch a new criminal investigation, although it did assist the Ventura County sheriff's office in the matter.
 Traficant's office also did some investigation of its own.